srilalitha55/FORAGE-VIRTUAL-EXPERIENCE/ELECTRONIC ARTS/Product Management Job Simulation/README.md

 Choosing KPIs that aligned with the game’s objectives, including metrics to evaluate user acquisition, player retention, and in-game purchases.

-Understanding how these KPIs help the product team assess both the short-term and long-term success of the game, informing the next steps in development and
+Understanding how these KPIs help the product team assess both the short-term and long-term success of the game, informing the next steps in development and marketing strategies.

-marketing strategies.

 Demonstrated Knowledge of KPIs in the Video Game Industry

 I applied my knowledge to better understand how KPIs are used specifically in the video game industry.
-I explored:
+I explored :

 The differences in KPIs across various game genres and platforms.